pip-services/pip-services-docs/content/en/conceptual/faq/_index.md

 **Q: Why does Pip.Services name start with pip?
 Is it only for Python?**

 **A:** There is no relation between Python pip tool and Pip.Services.
 The name comes from Pip.Life, a goal oriented social network, which was the first system built by our team and where Pip.Services were born.
-Pip there meant “exceptional, spiritual person”, “mark on the radar” which is associated with a target/goal to hit, or could be just short of “people”.
+Pip there meant "exceptional, spiritual person", "mark on the radar" which is associated with a target/goal to hit, or could be just short of "people".
 Currently pip is our signature mark.

 **Q: Why does Pip.Services have its own container?
 Why not use unity / spring containers?**

 **A:** The central idea of Pip.Services is symmetric implementation across all supported languages.
 Popular containers are great.
 But, unfortunately, they are too specific to languages they are written in.
 Moreover, the popular containers are based on dependency injection that requires runtime reflection which is not available in some compiled languages.
-However, it doesn’t mean you can’t use other containers.
+However, it doesn't mean you can't use other containers.
 Pip.Services toolkit uses composition and can be easily mixed with other libraries or frameworks.

 **Q: Why does Pip.Services have its own loggers / converters / reflection utilities / etc.?**